 Verses 16 to 25

 And so, verses 9 to 15 are all about preparing to meet the Lord.
 And in verses 16 to 25 the people meet the Lord.
 But what a frightening experience it must have been What a terrifying experience it must have been.
-Look at verse 16: there was thunder; and there was lightening; and this thick cloud covered the mountain; and then a very loud trumpet blast was heard, and presumably this was not a normal trumpet blast, sounded by one of the Israelites, but a trumpet blast which the Lord caused.
+Look at verse 16: there was thunder; and there was lightning; and this thick cloud covered the mountain; and then a very loud trumpet blast was heard, and presumably this was not a normal trumpet blast, sounded by one of the Israelites, but a trumpet blast which the Lord caused.
 And everyone in the camp trembled.
-And they trembled like this, not only because of the thunder and the lightening and the thick cloud and the trumpet blast, but because the Lord God Almighty was coming near.
+And they trembled like this, not only because of the thunder and the lightning and the thick cloud and the trumpet blast, but because the Lord God Almighty was coming near.

 According to verse 17, Moses led the people out of the camp to the foot of the mountain to meet the Lord.
 And now we’re told that the mountain was covered in smoke because when the Lord came down, he came down in the form of fire.
 And so, there’s fire and there’s smoke, like the smoke from a furnace; and now, not only are the people trembling with fear, but the whole mountain trembled violently as if there was an earthquake.
 And the trumpet is still sounding, but it’s getting louder and louder.
 And while all of this was happening, Moses spoke to the Lord and the Lord answered him.
 And so, there it was: the people could hear with their own ears and see with their own eyes how the Lord was pleased to speak to Moses.
 And so, they should listen to him, because he was God’s special servant and God was prepared to reveal his will for the people to Moses.